EPAM-JS-Competency-center/cloud-development-course-initial/4_integration_with_nosql_database/task.md

 ### Task 4.2

 1. Extend your `serverless.yml` file with data about your database table and pass it to lambda’s environment variables section.
-2. Integrate the `getProductsList` lambda to return via GET `/products` request a list of products from the database (joined stocks and products tables).
+2. Integrate the `getProductsList` lambda to return via GET `/products` request a list of products from the database (joined stock and products tables).
 3. Implement a Product model on FE side as a joined model of product and stock by `productId`.
 For example:

 _BE: Separate tables in DynamoDB_